1. Warren Hastings was the first ___________.

 Explanation: He reorganized revenue and administration in 1772.

-14. Warren Hastings abolished the system of:
+14. Warren Hastings abolished the system of___________.

 A) Zamindari settlement